THE GREAT GRAY OWLS OF MINNESOTA

 You want to capture some great photographs.
 I can help.

 Great gray owls spend the majority of their day on a perch.
 As long as you limit noise and keep at a safe distance, capturing portraits should be a breeze.

 One of the most exciting feelings I’ve experienced as a photographer is watching a great gray leave it’s perch in search of prey.
 This takes both patience and time, but well worth the wait.

 Every time I think I know what to expect, our subjects surprise me.
 This is what keeps us coming back!
 Great gray owls are no exception.

 While great gray owls are the focus, winter becomes an incredible place to photograph wildlife in Minnesota.
 Red fox, hawk owls, bald eagles and many other subjects are commonly sighted in the area.

 Attend a workshop with us before?
 You can take another $200 off of this one!

 HAVE A GREAT TIME.

 While our main focus for this tour is to send you home with dynamite images of great gray owls for your portfolio, we have other goals in mind for each client.
 Sending you home with great photos might not improve your ability to capture them in the future unless we deliver the information in a way that helps you retain the information.
-During my 20+ years as a corporate trainer, I was fortunate to learn several techniques to help make this happen.
+During his 20+ years as a corporate trainer and director, AJ was fortunate to learn several techniques to make this happen.
 Whether you’re a visual, auditory, or kinesthetic learner, we will take advantage of each learning style to ensure that you take home more than just great photos.